taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 npm install --save redux-saga
 ~~~~~~~~

 First, you can introduce a root saga in your entry point file to sagas.
-It can be similar seen to the combined root reducer, because in the end the Redux store expects one reducer and one saga for its creation.
+It can be similar seen to the combined root reducer, because in the end the Redux store expects one saga for its creation.
+Basically the root saga watches all saga triggering actions by using effects such as `takeEvery()`.

 {title="src/sagas/index.js",lang="javascript"}
 ~~~~~~~~
-import { takeEvery } from 'redux-saga/effects';
+import { takeEvery, all } from 'redux-saga/effects';
 import { STORIES_FETCH } from '../constants/actionTypes';
 import { handleFetchStories } from './story';

 function *watchAll() {
-  yield [
+  yield all([
     takeEvery(STORIES_FETCH, handleFetchStories),
-  ]
+  ])
 }

 export default watchAll;
 ~~~~~~~~

 Second, the root saga can be used in the Redux store middleware when initializing the saga middleware.
+It is used in the middleware, but also needs to be run in a `saga.run()` method.

-{title="src/sagas/index.js",lang="javascript"}
+{title="src/store/index.js",lang="javascript"}
 ~~~~~~~~
 import { createStore, applyMiddleware } from 'redux';
 import { createLogger } from 'redux-logger';